Commentary — Riding the Danbury Branch with DOT and Metro-North leaders

 The man who is in charge of every highway, bridge, airport, seaport and rail track in Connecticut was responding to a challenge.

 Joe agreed to ride the line and Catherine Rinaldi , now the president of Metro-North (the first woman in that position, by the way), wanted to join him.
-They gave Hearst Connecticut Media exclusive time; this was not an all-optics media stunt.
+They gave Hearst Connecticut Media exclusive time; this was

 In the Danbury station, which could be a transportation hub, Mayor Mark Boughton greeted these rail leaders and made a pitch for a spur from the city to the Southeast, N.Y., Harlem Line.
 He knew that Joe had operated trains in Danbury early on, admiring that he knew “every spur, every line.”

 We boarded the 9:05 (Boughton stayed in the Hat City) with a handful of other passengers who were in different cars.
 We didn’t notice the spring green of new leaves nor the scenic ponds nor blooming magnolias out the windows; there was much to talk about.

 Cathy Rinaldi, who is a daily commuter herself on the Hudson Line into Grand Central Terminal, noted the importance of the New Haven Line, with its branches to Waterbury, New Canaan and Danbury.

 “Half of the Metro-North ridership is on the New Haven Line,” she said.
 We are talking about the second-busiest commuter railroad in the country, with 86.5 million rides a year between Grand Central and 123 stations in Connecticut and New York.